 You may have noticed that your vape pen battery comes with a few different voltage settings, but what's the deal?
 What's the best voltage for THC carts?

-The truth is that the best voltage for vaping THC oil varies by formula and by preference, and the voltage you use will affect the vapor output, taste, and temperature of your THC vape.
+However, the best voltage varies by formula and preference, and the voltage you use will affect the vapor output, taste, and temperature of your THC vape.
+You may find that the best voltage for live resin carts is different from THC isolate and other THC oil formulas.

 Technically, you can just turn on your THC vape pen and vape at whatever the default vape voltage is, but you may not be getting the most out of your particular THC oil formula.
 If you're hoping to level up your THC vaping experience, however, here's what you need to know about THC vape voltage: